jg223fp/Thermal_sensor_drone/doc/setup.md

 We have chosen to use LoRa connection for the data sent by the drone.
 We know that this may not be the best solution for the project because of LoRas limitations in bandwidth.
 TTN has a fair access policy of 30 seconds per day for up links, and 10 messages per day for down links.
 A more suitable solution for our scenario would properly be a strong Wi-Fi covering the waste facility.
 But this project is also about learning and LoRa is a new and exciting technique.
 That's why we still choose to go with it.
 It also has the advantages of long range, low cost and low power consumption.

-## What we gonna do
+## Our goal
 Just a short and basic description of what we're aiming to do here.
 Our target is to upload values to TTN via LorA.
 On TTN we will decode the values.
 The values will be sent to Ubidots and to IFTTT.
-Ubidots will be used as a dashboard for shpowing the values and to send pushnotifications if the alarm is activated.
+Ubidots will be used as a dashboard for showing the values and to send pushnotifications if the alarm is activated.
 IFTTT will forward the data to log it in spreadsheets in Google Drive

 ## Setting up TTN